Ignitedgene/Identifying-Phishing-URLs-using-ML-Paradigms/README.md

   <b> - Exploratory Data Analysis for Feature Importance </b>
     <ul>
       <li> Analysing the chart for Feature Importance, we conducted EDA on the top 10 variables (Highest Influence on target variable). </li>
-      <li> Features like web_traffic & ratioexthyperlinks do not have a distinct difference to effectively identify phishing URLs, therefore we exclude them from our model inputs. </li>
+      <li> Features like web_traffic & ratio_hyperlinks (int/ ext) do not have a distinct difference to effectively identify phishing URLs, therefore we exclude them from our model inputs. </li>
     </ul>

   <b> - Violin plots of top 10 variables </b>